Which words would your friends and family members use to describe you? Witty? Kind? Helpful?

-While you perform this audit, look for excuses to purge any content that does not represent your brand promise.
+While you perform this audit, purge low-quality content, or any content that does not represent your brand promise.

-Despite your best efforts, you cannot develop an improved brand voice if the older content that people pull up on web searches doesn’t align with your brand promise.
+Despite your best efforts, you cannot develop your brand voice (or improve an existing one) if the older content that people pull up on web searches doesn’t align with your brand promise.